Offline detection of change-points in the mean for stationary graph signals: Model selection approach

-This formulation enables us to use techniques from the model selection literature \cite{Massart2003} in order to design the penalized term $pen(d)$ related with the number of change-points and derivate oracle-type inequalities for the performance of the proposed estimators described in \Alg{alg:l1changepointdetector} and \Alg{alg:modelselectionchangepointdetector}.
+This formulation enables the use techniques from the model selection literature \citep{Massart2003} in order to design the penalized term $pen(d)$ related with the number of change-points, and derive oracle-type inequalities for the performance of the proposed estimators described in \Alg{alg:l1changepointdetector} and \Alg{alg:modelselectionchangepointdetector}.

-\Theorem{Th:main_result} is an \emph{oracle inequality} that provides insights on how \Alg{alg:modelselectionchangepointdetector} will behave with respect to the time-horizon $T$ and the size of the network $p$.
+\Theorem{Th:main_result} is an \emph{oracle inequality} that provides insights on how \Alg{alg:l1changepointdetector} behaves with respect to the time-horizon $T$ and the graph size $p$.
 Furthermore, it gives us a guideline towards choosing $\lambda_l$ and the number of change-points in order to minimize the penalized mean-squared criteria, which is one of the differences of our work to the change-point detection algorithms analyzed in \cite{Lebarbier2003,Arlot2019} that are based in model selection too, but they focus on mean-squared criteria.

 \begin{theorem}{ } Assume that: